 Orange kheer or santre ki kheer also known as Komola kheer is a delicious dessert recipe from the Eastern region of India.
 One of the many kheer recipes from India, this easy dessert is made with fresh oranges, milk and dry fruits.

 The Indian festival season has started with Navratri today.
 This festival will be celebrated for nine nights and there will be many more festivals in the coming months.
-So, you will find many festival recipes on my blog during next few months.
+So, you will find many festival recipes on my blog during the next few months.

 I am starting today with a very easy and simple dessert recipe – Orange kheer.